-Any unauthorized Servicing transfer or any Servicing transfer that is found to be non-compliant with any requirement of the Guides may be the basis for terminating the Applicable Agreements with both the Selling and Assuming Servicers.
+Any unauthorized Servicing transfer or any Servicing transfer that is found to be noncompliant with any requirement of the Guides may be the basis for terminating the Applicable Agreements with both the Selling and Assuming Servicers.

 Instead of terminating the Applicable Agreements, the MPF Bank has the discretion to impose sanctions, compensatory fees, demand repurchase, or other available remedies when a Servicer participated in an unauthorized Servicing transfer or a Servicing transfer that is found to be non-compliant with any requirement of these Guides.
+In addition to any other remedy imposed on the Servicer by the MPF Bank, any Servicer that participates in an unauthorized Servicing transfer that is non-compliant with any requirement of these Guides.
 In addition to any other remedy imposed on the Servicer by the MPF Bank, any Servicer that participates in an unauthorized Servicing transfer or a Servicing transfer that is non-compliant with any requirement of these Guides, will be held liable for any losses, liabilities, or other expenses the MPF Bank and MPF Provider incur as the result of the unauthorized transfer.